Note on factorization categories: Introduction

 \section{Introduction}

-\sssec{} Let $G$ be a connected reductive group over an algebraically closed field $k$.
-Let $X$ be a smooth projective connected curve over $k$, $\Ran$ be the Ran space of $X$.
-We wrote this paper mostly to fill in what we consider a gap in the construction of the factorizable Satake functor $\Sat_{G, \Ran}: \Fact(\Rep(\check{G})\to \Sph_{G,\Ran}$ in the constructible context in \cite{Gai19Ran}, \cite{GLys} (cf. Section~\ref{Sect_Application to Satake} for the notation).
+\sssec{} Let $X$ be a smooth projective connected curve over an algebraically closed field $k$, $\Ran$ be the Ran space of $X$.
+This paper is written to achive several goals:

+\select{Goal 1}: Let $G$ be a connected reductive group over $k$.
+We fill in what we consider as a gap in the construction of the factorizable Satake functor $\Sat_{G, \Ran}: \Fact(\Rep(\check{G})\to \Sph_{G,\Ran}$ in the constructible context in \cite{Gai19Ran}, \cite{GLys} (cf. Section~\ref{Sect_Application to Satake} for the notation).

 In (\cite{Ras2}, Section~6) the functor $\Sat_{G, \Ran}$ is defined in the setting of $\cD$-modules, and some proofs in \select{loc.cit.} do not apply in the constructible context.
 In Section~\ref{Sect_Application to Satake} we explain how to modify the argument from \select{loc.cit.} so that it works uniformly for $\cD$-modules and in the constructible context to get the functor $\Sat_{G,\Ran}$.